mne-tools/mne-r/README.md

 #>         Path to sample dataset directory.
 ```

-## Known issues and troubleshooting
+## Troubleshooting and known issues.

   - If knitting Python chunks inside Rmarkdown fails, it is most likely
     a problem of telling `reticulate` which Python interpreter to use.